xitrum-framework/xitrum-doc/guide/async.rst

   connection and validate it on the server side.
 In essence, this is how cookies work.

-To config SockJS clustering, see :doc:`Clustering with Akka and Hazelcast </cluster>`.
+To config SockJS clustering, see :doc:`Clustering with Akka </cluster>`.

 Chunked response
 ----------------